kmheckel/spyx/docs/index.rst

 Welcome to Spyx's documentation!
 ================================

-Spyx is a compact spiking neural network library built on top of DeepMind's Haiku library.
+Spyx is a compact spiking neural network library built on top of DeepMind's Haiku package.

+Spyx promises the flexibility and extensibility offered by PyTorch-based SNN libraries while enabling extremely efficient training on high-performance hardware at speeds comparable to or faster than SNN frameworks that have custom CUDA implementataions.

 Be sure to go give it a star on Github: https://github.com/kmheckel/spyx